usabilla/leaderboard/README.md

 'play': ngAudio.load('sounds/play.mp3')
 ```

 in [game service](src/js/services/game.service.js) so the sound can be played at runtime.
+As an extra you can download the result data in csv format.

 The game is built with [AngularJS](https://angularjs.org/), [Gulp](http://gulpjs.com/) and several awesome plugins.